twgr/probabilistic_matlab/README.md

 ### What is this repo? ###

-This code base currently falls somewhere between a Matlab-based probabilistic program and an SMC/PMCMC-based inference toolbox.
+This is a toolbox for automated inference in Matlab.
 Models are written using a template format that is expressive and general purpose, but which forces an inference-friendly structuring.
-This can produce faster inference and increased memory efficiency than fork-based probabilistic programs, by exploiting vectorization, compression, and more efficient sample storage (particularly for PMCMC algorithms).
-As such, it is currently more of a compilation target for probabilistic programming systems than being a language in its own right, but it is still very easy to write models in directly the required format none the less.
+Inference is based on SMC/PMCMC methods, with the enforced structuring producing fast inference and efficient memory usage; exploiting vectorization, compression, and efficient sample storage.

 The main advantages of the package are:

+* Allows state-of-the-art general purpose inference in the form of interacting particle Markov chain Monte Carlo (iPMCMC) without requiring expertise in inference on the part of the user.
-* It can run huge numbers of particles and iterations without suffering memory issues.
+* It can run large numbers of particles and iterations without suffering memory issues for many models.
 For example, on a 3 dimensional Kalman filter with 50 time-steps in the state sequence, with 32GB of available RAM, one can run up to ~10e6 particles and store ~200e6 total samples.
 * Vectorization gives fast performance for many models.
 * Can incorporate arbitrary deterministic external Matlab code.
 * Provides output in a common format with automatic output processing functions provided.
-* Allows state-of-the-art general purpose inference in the form of interacting particle Markov chain Monte Carlo (iPMCMC).

-These come a slight loss of expressivity, compared with systems such as Anglican or Venture.
-The main things that are not supported are:

-* Memoization (though I hope to implement this in the future).
-* Infinite recursion.
-* The resampling points must remain fixed, though in some cases the resampling itself can be negated.
-This should not in practise restrict the models that can be coded more than fork-based SMC/PMCMC methods as a) SMC/PMCMC based inferences require the number state-sequence steps to be constant across all particles and b) one can always define likelihood functions that branch depending on the variables present if necessary.

 ### How do I get set up? ###